snowplow-archive/snowplow.github.com/services/implementation.md

 1. [Producing Javascript implementation guides](#implementation-guide)
 2. [Setting up and running the SnowPlow infrastructure on your behalf](#infrastructure)

-In addition we offer custom integration for clients, which may involve some [bespoke report design and delivery] [bespoke-reports] and [custom development] [custom-dev]
+In addition we offer custom integration for clients, which may involve some [bespoke report design and delivery] [bespoke-reports] and [custom development] [custom-dev].

 <a name="implementation-guide" />
 ### 1. Producing Javascript implementation guides